LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/current_predicate_1.rst.txt

 Enumerates, by backtracking, visible user predicates.
 When the predicate is declared in a ``uses/2`` or ``use_module/2`` directive, predicates are enumerated for the referenced object or module.
-Otherwise predicates are enumerated for an object.
+Otherwise, predicates are enumerated for an object.
 In the case of objects, predicates not declared using a scope directive are not enumerated.